00naman/Aruco-Localization/README.md

 4. roslaunch spawn.launch
 5. run detectaruco.py inside scripts
-6. run runrobot.py inside scripts followed by the x and y coordinate you want to move the robot to
+6. run runrobot.py inside scripts followed by the x and y coordinate you want to move the robot to.
    example: python runrobot.py 2 3